bufferapp/mrr-forecaster/README.md

 The application has been added to Docker and is run as a cron job in Kubernetes.

 To run the application, make sure that you have Looker, Redshift, and AWS credentials in your `.env` file.
-Then you can run the following two commands.
+Then you can run the following command.

 ```
 make run